bkammerling/ubuild-jekyll/wunder_collections/_clients/arnabmobility.md

   all in the region.
 An impressive feat for a geography so reliant on gasoline powered vehicles.
 company_url: https://arnabmobility.com/
-shared_vision: Arnab Mobility and Wunder Mobility share the vision of making sustainable and affordable urban transportation available to everyone.
+description: Arnab Mobility and Wunder Mobility share the vision of making sustainable and affordable urban transportation available to everyone.
 show_stats: true
 stats: